 Once the buyer's instruction is sent to the seller before the buyer protection deadline, if the failed instruction is not settled at the close of that day, both must cancel the instruction pending settlement and issue a new instruction to replace it.

-If it is necessary to perform a reversal due to an incorrect settlement of a given corporate action consisting of a cash distribution, IBERCLEAR will accordingly inform the parties involved and, if necessary, will provide details of the new executed event to correct the cash movements.
+If it is necessary to perform a reversal due to an incorrect settlement of a given corporate action, IBERCLEAR will accordingly inform the parties involved and, if necessary, will provide details of the new executed event to correct the cash movements.

 The issuer will notify IBERCLEAR of its forthcoming General Meeting/Assembly as soon as possible and at least three days before Record Date.
-The notification may be sent via BME-PC or through MT564 messages.
+The notification may be sent via BME-PC.

-The issuer must include information relating to the date and place of the meeting, its Record Date and the agenda in Spanish and translated into English.
+The issuer must include the information detailed in the Iberclear procedure relating to the notification of shareholders' meetings / bondholders' meetings, including the date and place of the meeting, record date and agenda in both Spanish and English.